GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **Describe fragments:**</br>
   * Fragment is a UI entity attached to Activity.
 Fragments can be reused by attaching in different activities.
 Activity can have multiple fragments attached to it.
 Fragment must be attached to an activity and its lifecycle will depend on its host activity.
 <br>[Learn more here](https://blog.mindorks.com/android-fragments-and-its-lifecycle) or [here](http://developer.android.com/guide/components/fragments.html)</br>

+* **What are the four states of the Activity Lifecycle?**

+    Managing the lifecycle of a fragment is a lot like managing the lifecycle of an activity.
+Like an activity, a fragment can exist in three states:

+        - **Resumed**: The fragment is visible in the running activity.

+        - **Paused** - Another activity is in the foreground and has focus, but the activity in which this fragment lives is still visible (the foreground activity is partially transparent or doesn't cover the entire screen).

+        - **Stopped** - The fragment isn't visible.
+Either the host activity has been stopped or the fragment has been removed from the activity but added to the back stack.
+A stopped fragment is still alive (all state and member information is retained by the system).
+However, it is no longer visible to the user and is killed if the activity is killed.

 * **Describe fragment lifecycle**</br>